-The purpose of the Transportation Improvement Program is to identify all transportation projects (including pedestrian and bicycle transportation facilities and enhancement projects) within the Gainesville Metropolitan Area to be funded by Alachua County, the City of Gainesville, the Florida Department of Transportation, the University of Florida, Title 23 United States Code and the Federal Transit Act.
+The purpose of the Transportation Improvement Program is to identify all transportation projects (including pedestrian and bicycle transportation facilities and enhancement projects) within the Gainesville Metropolitan Area to be funded by Alachua County, the City of Gainesville, the Florida Department of Transportation, the University of Florida, the Federal Highway Administration (Title 23 United States Code) and the Federal Transit Administration (Federal Transit Act).
 The Transportation Improvement Program identifies all regionally significant transportation projects for which Federal Highway Administration or Federal Transit Administration approval is required whether or not the projects are to be funded with Title 23 United States Code or Federal Transit Act funds (e.g., addition of an interchange to the Interstate System).